Mattfehrsen1/QCBandSDKForFlutter/SLEEP_IMPLEMENTATION_GUIDE.md

 ## Overview

-This guide explains how to implement the sleep data functionality from the QCBandSDKForFlutter package in your Flutter application.
-The implementation supports both Day 0 (current day) and historical sleep data (Days 1-6) with different packet structures and parsing methods.
+This guide explains how to implement sleep data functionality in your Flutter application using the QCBandSDKForFlutter package.
+You'll learn how to request, parse, and display sleep data with support for both Day 0 (current day) and historical sleep data (Days 1-6).

 ## Prerequisites